 7 of 10: Lockdown is the story of a young teenager in juvenile detention, trying to get his life back on track.
 It’s neither as depressing as it could have been or as eye-rolling optimistic as you might expect.

 This book was kind of the opposite of One Crazy Summer for me.
 I expected to love that one and ended up liking it.
-In the case of Lockdown, I expected to hate it and ended up quite enjoying it.
+In the case of Lockdown by Walter Dean Myers, I expected to hate it and ended up quite enjoying it.
 Oh that “can’t judge a book by it’s cover” saying – it will always come back to bite you.

 Reese is serving a two year sentence in a juvenile detention facility for stealing a prescription pad from a doctor’s office and selling it to a drug dealer who, when he was arrested, sold Reese out in about three seconds.